For BusinessFor Customers

 7 questions to ask when evaluating a financing partner

 You may know quite a bit about your customers, but you may not know what their financial backgrounds look like.
-There are data enrichment services that you can use to understand the credit profiles of your customers, which is important data to have when evaluating financing providers.
+There are data enrichment services, such as Experian Consumer View, that you can use to understand the credit profiles of your customers, which is important data to have when evaluating financing providers.

 It’s just as important to understand the credit profiles of people who are interested in your products or services, but may not be shopping with you today.
 These are known as “hidden buyers.”
 One of the reasons these browsers never became buyers, may be because you don’t offer a financing solution that’s right for them.